droptica/docker-console/README.rst

     docker-console add-host-to-etc-hosts

-This command will run docker for current project and add entry to /etc/hosts with IP Address taken from web container and hosts names taken from VIRTUAL_HOST variable for web and phpmyadmin containers configuration in docker-compose.yml
+This command adds entry to /etc/hosts with IP Address taken from nginx-proxy container and hosts names taken from VIRTUAL_HOST variable for web and phpmyadmin containers configuration in docker-compose.yml

 |

-**Adding Project Aliases**
+**Adding project aliases**
 ==========================

 docker-console application allows for defining project aliases like in drush.
 In alias configuration there is only project wrapper path configuration.
 This path should be absolute.